GeirSmestad/VolViz/README.md

 ### Misc

 * Fix slightly wonky rotation if convenient
+* Some pictures for my GitHub page